MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-azure-cli.md

 ## Work with list output

-CLI commands which could return more than one value, such as `list` operations, will return a JSON array instead of dictionary.
-Since arrays do not have keys, they can't be immediately processed in the same way that single-result outputs can be.
-JMESPath allows for flattening arrays with the `[]` operator, written after the part of the key path to flaten.
-Flattening runs the query after it against every element of the array.
+CLI commands that may return more than one value always return an array.
+Arrays can have their elements accessed by index, but there's never an order guarantee from the CLI.
+The best way to query an array of values is to flatten them with the `[]` operator.
+The operator is written after the key for the array, or as the first element in the expression.
+Flattening runs the query following it against each individual element in the array, and places the resulting values into a new array.
 The following example prints out the name and OS running on each VM in a resource group.

 ```azurecli
 az vm list -g QueryDemo --query '[].{name:name, image:storageProfile.imageReference.offer}'